 Furthermore, bonds also generate more commission fees and income for your broker, compared to stocks, especially if you buy them via bond funds and other investment products.

 Overall, it’s true that bonds may reduce the volatility of your portfolio.
 That’s because bonds and stocks do tend to move in opposite directions, up to a point.
 However, when interest rates on long-term bonds are so low, then it generally makes little sense to hold them.

-Unless you are concerned about rampant inflation, we don’t recommend real-return bonds.
-Even though inflation is running at 40-year highs, inflation-protected bonds are still less appealing than they were in the 1970s, when inflation and interest rates had the potential to unexpectedly move higher.
+Even though inflation is still elevated–after running at 40-year highs in 2022–inflation-protected bonds are still less appealing than they were in the 1970s, when inflation and interest rates had the potential to unexpectedly move higher.